 - Avengers: Endgame: April 26, 2019.
-Trailers are out, and we’re getting very limited information, but this movie is rumored to be three hours long!
+Trailers are out, and we’re getting limited information, but this movie is rumored to be three hours long!

 Moving forward, there are nine Marvel Studios release dates reserved between May 1, 2020 and July 29, 2022.
 No titles or concepts have been announced, but we hope to see a Black Widow movie, a second installment of Black Panther, and Guardians of the Galaxy Vol. 3.